christophelevis/multi-language-multi-module-test/README.md

 - **Groovy** - with coverage

 #### How to run
-- Using Sonar Runner: *(Java classes are already compiled in "target/classes" for your convenience)*
+- Using Sonar Scanner: *(Java classes are already compiled in "target/classes" for your convenience)*

-> sonar-runner
+> sonar-scanner